 As safeguarding partners, we are required to publish a local document that sets out our criteria for action.
-Our local document is informed by Working Together and the London Safeguarding Procedures and should be read in conjunction with both these documents.

 In Royal Greenwich, our approach to promoting welfare, safeguarding and child protection is developed around our understanding that children, young people and families are unique.